AudioBible/AudioBible/README.md

     audiobible read mark 4                      # to read Mark 4, (use params like with hear operation)

-    audiobible find water of life               # to find water of life, say words to search for as params audiobible find water                       # to find water, say the word to search the whole bible audiobible find 'circle of the earth'       # to find circle of the earth, say the words to search of as a string
+    audiobible find                             # to output the whole bible, a whole book or a whole chapter audiobible find water of life               # to find water of life, say words to search for as params audiobible find water                       # to find water, say the word to search the whole bible audiobible find 'circle of the earth'       # to find circle of the earth, say the words to search of as a string